marquizzo/three-gimbal/README.md

 ```

 ##### iOS warning:
-iOS 12.2 and later will have gyroscope input disabled by default.
-When updating to 12.2 or later, the user will have to go into `Settings > Safari > Enable Motion & Orientation Access` to enable JavaScript access to these events.
+iOS 14.5 and later will have gyroscope input disabled by default.
+We must now request access to the gyroscope data upon user click, as demonstrated in the code above.
 Additionally, your website will need to be served via the `https` protocol.

 For more information [Read this discussion in the Three.js forum](https://discourse.threejs.org/t/iphone-ios-12-2-will-disable-gyroscope-access-by-default/6579).